About the programme

 There is a strong potential for the country to continue registering rapid economic progress in years to come.
 Mozambique clearly has the possibility of leaping to middle-income status from both economic and social perspectives within the next two decades.
 However, it is not a foregone conclusion that this potential will be grasped.
 Research and further capacity are critical to setting down the right path.

-Directorate of Economic and Financial Studies, Ministry of Economics and Finance
+Directorate of Economic and Development Policies, Ministry of Economics and Finance of Mozambique

 Centre for Economic and Management Studies, University of Eduardo Mondlane